Adi-gyt/vlsi-workbook-w2/README.md

 In GTKWave I focused on the following signals:

-- **clk, pll_locked, reset**
+- **clk, reset**
-  - `clk` drives the simulation.
+  - `clk` drives the entire SoC and toggles at a stable frequency.
-  - `pll_locked` asserts once the PLL stabilizes, showing proper clocking.
-  - `reset` ensures the CPU starts cleanly.
+  - `reset` is asserted at the beginning and then released, ensuring the CPU starts cleanly.

-- **pc, instr**
-  - `pc` increments as instructions execute.
-  - `instr` shows the fetched instruction at each cycle.
-  - Together, these confirm the CPU is running and not stuck.

-- **addr, we, wdata, valid, ready**
-  - These are the memory bus signals.
-  - Handshake (`valid/ready`) shows proper CPU ↔ peripheral communication.
-  - `addr`, `we`, `wdata` indicate where and what data is written.

 - **RV_TO_DAC_bits, OUT**
-  - `RV_TO_DAC_bits` is the CPU’s digital output to the DAC.
+  - `RV_TO_DAC_bits` are the 10-bit digital values written by the CPU to the DAC.
   - `OUT` is the DAC’s analog-equivalent response.
-  - When both toggle in sync, it proves CPU → DAC integration works.
+  - The way `OUT` follows the digital codes confirms correct CPU → DAC communication and functional dataflow.

+---

+### Other Signals That Can Be Observed (Not Captured Here)
+For a deeper check, BabySoC simulations can also include:
+- **pll_locked** → confirms PLL has stabilized.
+- **pc, instr** → show CPU instruction execution.
+- **addr, we, wdata, valid, ready** → prove correct bus handshakes between CPU and peripherals.

 ---